-Inflammation is a necessary and vital immune response or reaction that the body does as an attempt to heal itself after an injury.
+When the body gets hurt, inflammation is a necessary and important immune response or reaction that helps the body try to heal itself.

 It is a way of defending and protecting the body from foreign invaders like bacteria and viruses.

 Even while inflammation creates excruciating pain, infections and wounds may become fatal without it.

 It also has a bad side effect when it gets chronic, which is worrisome.

 Inflammatory diseases include heart disease, cancer, Alzheimer’s, asthma, tuberculosis, and active hepatitis.

 Alternative medicine is at the center of this knowledge and awareness, and herbal teas are an important part of these alternative cures.

 In general, tea is full of polyphenols, which are plant-based chemicals that boost your immune system and may also protect you from inflammation.

 Besides, drinking tea boosts T cells’ ability to react to bacterial infections.

 These T cells help your body combat colds and flu.